older couple on laptop

 4. Check eligibility for other allowances:

-Marriage Allowance: Allows a spouse or civil partner who doesn't pay income tax (or pays tax at the basic rate) to transfer a portion of their unused Personal Allowance to their higher-earning partner (provided the recipient doesn't pay tax above the basic rate).
+Marriage Allowance: Allows a spouse or civil partner who does not pay Income Tax (or who pays tax only at the basic rate) to transfer £1,260 of their unused Personal Allowance to their partner, provided the recipient does not pay tax above the basic rate.
+This can reduce the recipient's tax bill by up to £252 in the year.

 Your next step: Talk to us